avaneev/a5hash/README.md

 In overall, `a5hash` achieves three goals: ultimate speed at run-time hashing, very small code size, and use of a novel mathematical construct.
-Compared to most, if not all, existing hash functions, `a5hash` does not use accumulators nor "compression" of variables: the 128-bit result of multiplication is used directly as input on the next iteration.
+Compared to most, if not all, existing hash functions, `a5hash` does not use accumulators nor "compression" of state variables: the 128-bit result of multiplication is used directly as input on the next iteration.
 It is most definite that mathematics does not offer any simpler way to perform high-quality hashing than that.
-Also, compared to fast "unprotected" variants of `wyhash` and `rapidhash`, `a5hash` has no issue if the "blinding multiplication" happens - the function immediately recovers the zeroed-out "seeds".

 This function passes all [SMHasher](https://github.com/rurban/smhasher) and [SMHasher3](https://gitlab.com/fwojcik/smhasher3/-/tree/main/results?ref_type=heads)